Some estimators can be trained incrementally – without seeing the entire

 We can get the accuracy score on our dataset.

-All of the attributes learned durning training, like
+All of the attributes learned during training, like

 coef_, are available